Tasha Layton: Career

 In 2010, she auditioned for season 9 of American Idol, reaching the third round of its Hollywood week and was sent home.
 Shortly after, she auditioned for and landed a background singer position for Katy Perry, and spent the next four years doing session recordings and tours.
 She also worked on songs used at Disneyland, Cirque du Soleil, and Nickelodeon.
-Afterwards, she moved to Nashville, Tennessee to pursue a solo music career, and in 2013 become an instructor at Trevecca Nazarene University.
+Afterwards, she moved to Nashville, Tennessee to pursue a solo music career, and in 2013 became an instructor at Trevecca Nazarene University.

 Layton signed to BEC Recordings, and on September 5, 2018, released her first single and lyric video, "I Belong to You".
 In October, she released the single "Love Lifting Me".
 "Love Lifting Me" reached the top 25 on both the Billboard Christian Airplay and Christian AC Airplay charts.

 In July 2019, she released her debut EP entitled Love Running Wild.

 In April 2020, Layton released her second radio single, "Into The Sea".
 It reached number 12 on the Billboard Hot Christian Songs chart.

 In April 2021, she released the single "Look What You've Done", and on June 11, an EP of the same name.
 In December, the song reached number one on the Billboard Christian Airplay chart.